eevlogiev/flask-project/README.md

 ### Deploy AWS infrastructure

 AWS infrastructure needed for the Flask application is being provisioned with **terraform** via Github workflow described in `.github/workflows/terraform.yaml`.
-This workflow will create VPC, subnets, route-tables, internet gateway, NAT gateway, security groups, ECR, IAM roles, EKS cluster, helm charts, EKS addons which will be needed later for the application.
+This workflow will create a VPC, Subnets, Route tables, Internet Gateway, NAT Gateway, Security groups, ECR, IAM roles, EKS cluster, Helm charts, EKS addons which will be needed later for the application.
 This Github action is triggered in case of any change in the `terraform` folder.

 1. Update file terraform/locals.tf and replace `ev4o.com` with your registered domain: